-During the year, the Company's major banking facility was extended until February 2014.
+The Company's major banking facility extends until July 2014.
 This facility is secured by a first registered fixed and floating charge over the assets and undertakings of the Company and its subsidiaries.
 Under this facility the Company is required to meet bank covenants relating to interest cover, tangible assets coverage and a gearing ratio.
-All bank covenants have been met during the financial year and as at 31 December 2011.
+All bank covenants have been met during the financial year and as at 31 December 2012.

-In line with the Group's strategy to lower gearing, the extension of the banking facility requires systematic reductions of the facility limit during 2012, reaching a limit of \$45m by 31 December 2012.
-Subsequent to year end, this limit was further reduced to \$37m by 31 December 2012 and to \$30.5m by 31 December 2013 (refer to Note 33).
+In line with the Group's strategy to lower gearing, the banking facility requires systematic reductions of the facility limit during 2012 and 2013, reaching a limit of \$30.5m by 31 December 2013.

-The bank loan amount in current liabilities comprises the portion of the Group's bank loans payable within one year of \$16,086 thousand (2010: \$60,036 thousand).
+The bank loan amount in current liabilities comprises the portion of the Group's bank loans payable within one year of \$4,100 thousand (2011: \$16,086 thousand).